Samuel Whitbread Academy: House System

 They are named after Ben Whishaw, David Sims, Tom Moore, Marcus Rashford, and Michelle Obama.
 These houses were introduced in September 2021 in an attempt to increase diversity amongst the house names.
 This was chosen through a combination of pupil votes, nominations, and school council decisions.
 The house colours and shields were kept the same.
 While 2 racial minorities were added, the representation of women remained at one.

 The previous system used Ben Whishaw, Frank Whittle, Ralph Endersby Harwood, Victoria Pendleton, and Laurence Olivier as namesakes.
 All of whom have a historical connection to Clifton, Shefford.

 Before this the houses were Curie and Brunel.

 These houses are used to simplify school-wide activities and competitions, such as assemblies.
-Sporting events will often be organised in ‘houses’ culminating in the 'SWA House Olympics' at the end of the year.
+Sporting events will often be organised in 'houses' culminating in the 'SWA House Olympics' at the end of the year.
 Pupils' uniform is subtly changed to signify their house, with changes to tie and blazer colour.

 Houses can earn points throughout the year by succeeding in events like the House Olympics, participating in charity work, or taking more books from the library.
-The house with the most points at the end of the year are named ‘House Champions.’
+The house with the most points at the end of the year are named 'House Champions.'

 The Society

 The school provides for its highest attaining Sixth Form students a programme to prepare them for Oxbridge and Russell Group universities.
-This programme is headed by the Head of Academia at the school, Professor Hubbard.
+This programme is headed by the Head of Sixth Form, Lee Huckle.
 One aspect of membership of The Society is taking part in the Individual Learning Programme (ILP), in which members specialise in a chosen subject to enhance their learning; they may also participate in activities to prepare them for their applications and interviews with prospective universities.